 anatomy of a brush page you will see the

 craftsman bundling the hair into "knots".
 These knots come in different diameters and discussed in millimeters (mm).
 Since not all manufactures provide the knot size, we use a pair of precision calipers to take the measurement from the inside handle lip at the point where the bristles meet the handle.
-Since inventory and brush sizes in stock can sometimes vary slightly from shipment to shipment.
+Inventory and brush sizes in stock can sometimes vary slightly from shipment to shipment.

 if you are looking for a specific knot size please email and provide the brushes item number or what you are specifically looking for.
 We generally refer to brushes as normal, large or extra large.
 When using the larger size brushes keep in mind that they may take a larger lather bowl as the "bloom" diameter can get quite large - see bristle styles for more information.